-This replica composition of a rock painting was extricated from a shelter in the Drakensberg Mountains and currently resides in the South African Museum, Cape Town.
+This is an inspired abstract composition of the so called Linton Panel, a rock painting that was extricated from a shelter in the Drakensberg Mountains and currently resides in the South African Museum, in Cape Town.
 Its images of antelopes and humans have been interpreted as evocations of Khoisan trance experiences.
 Beautifully rendered in subtle tones of red and white, this is among the most famous South African rock paintings.
 Although its date of execution is not known, it is estimated to have been painted sometime during the eighteenth or nineteenth centuries A.D.
 It is also part of the South African coat of arms.
 By looking into the symbolism of rock art we can look into the minds of people who lived thousands of years ago.

 Rock art can take us back to a time when the world was very different.
 It gives evidence of the world living much more connected to the universal spirit, the changing time are bringing this spiritual ancient way to surface again.